RacialGamer/AutoCrystal-Meteor-Addon/README.md

 # AutoCrystal-Meteor-Addon
-A Meteor addon that adds AutoCrystal to Meteor
+A Meteor addon that adds AutoCrystal to the Combat Section in Meteor.